Nahida4479/LMIC-MC-BOT/README.md

 A Mineflayer-based Minecraft bot integrated with an LLMs API for real-time, context-aware chat and navigation.

 ## Requirements
+**You need at least one of the following API keys: Groq, Gemini, or HackClub.**

 ### GROQ API
 1. Open [console.groq.com](https://console.groq.com)